zhiyuwang0911/AIS_project/README.md

 # AIS_project
-This repo is for developing a AI-assisted course recommendation system developed by Zhiyu Wang and Praneeth
+This repo is a AI-assisted course recommendation system called LEARN-MATCH developed by Zhiyu Wang and Praneeth

 # Dataset
 Udemy (trimmed based on dataset from Kaggle)